 - i.
 The Group Life benefit extends to December 1 of the calendar year in which the Employee attains the age of 69, at which point it will convert to the retiree life insurance benefit (\$5000 lump sum policy). - ii.
 The LTD coverage ends on June 30 following the attainment of the age of 65 (less the elimination period as defined in Article 30).
 The Employee's LTD premium payment will also end on this date. - iii.
-The Emergency Travel Assistance coverage will continue until retirement, at which point it will convert to the retiree Out-of-Province Emergency Medical Benefit (\$10,000 lifetime).
-For retirees living outside of Ontario, but within Canada, there is a lifetime maximum of \$10,000 under the retiree plan for emergency services outside their place of residence.
+The Emergency Travel Assistance coverage for active employees continues until the earlier of retirement or November 30th following age 69 if still actively employed, at which point the coverage reduces to \$10,000 for emergency services outside the province in which they live.